 Coconut sugar is the crystallized nectar of the coconut palm tree blossom that (Cocos nucifera) made by a simple boiling, cooling, and grinding process.
 It has been used as sugar in South-East Asia for many centuries, most particularly in Indonesia.
 Our Organic Coconut Sugar is made by a community of traditional coconut farmers in Central Java, Indonesia and processed naturally which there is no chemicals and preservatives added.

-Our organic coconut sugar is the crystallized nectar of the organic coconut palm tree blossom (Cocos nucifera) with less than 0.5% of Mangosteen sap as antioxidant additive.
+Our organic coconut sugar is the crystallized nectar of the organic coconut palm tree blossom (Cocos nucifera).

 Fine grind organic coconut sugar Our all-purpose, light brown color coconut sugar is produced from most of our coconut nectars harvested at all season of the year.